 2teaspoonsfinely minced garlic

 In a bowl, whisk together all the ingredients for the marinade; add the chicken and toss to coat.
-Let marinate for 15 minutes to 1 hour (ideally overnight in the fridge, if time permits.)
+Let marinate for 1 hour (ideally overnight in the fridge, if time permits.)

 Warm oil in a large skillet (preferably cast iron) over medium-high heat.
 Once shimmering, add chicken pieces in batches, if necessary, making sure not to crowd the pan.
 Let them fry, untouched, for 1 minute to develop a crust, then saute until browned for about 5 more minutes.
 Set aside and keep warm.